braindecode/braindecode/CONTRIBUTING.md

 Now you can start writing the code to address the issue.
 Make sure to properly document and test your code.

-#### Add a model
-The models present in braindecode are PyTorch models.
-To standardize inputs, variables, and documentation, all models inherit from the EEGModuleMixin class.
-With this class, we take care to standardize variables and ensure that your model can run within our EEGClassifier or EEGRegressor.
+### Adding Your model into the Braindecode

+All models present in braindecode are PyTorch models.
+You are more than welcome to use any published PyTorch model in braindecode!
 Let's demonstrate how to implement a model for braindecode.
 Suppose we want to add a model called MyNewModel.

+First, we create a new file called `my_new_model.py` in the `braindecode/models` directory.

+Then, we add the following template to the file:

 ```python
 class MyNewModel(EEGModuleMixin, nn.Module):
     '''